Explicit Stillman bounds for all degrees: Explicit Eisenbud-Goto bound

-If we can find a regular sequence $y_1,\ldots,y_B$ of homogeneous elements such that $f_1,\ldots,f_h,f \in S=k[y_1,\ldots,y_B]$, then we have another short exact sequence
+If we can find a regular sequence $y_1,\ldots,y_B$ of homogeneous elements such that $f_1,\ldots,f_h,f \in S=K[y_1,\ldots,y_B]$, then we have another short exact sequence

 and $S \to R$ is faithfully flat.
 So the first short exact sequence is just the second short exact sequence base change from $S$ to $R$.
-In particular, $P=QR$ and $R/P=R \otimes_S S/Q$. \\
+In particular, $P=QR$ and $R/P=R \otimes_S S/Q$.

-The subring $S$ maynot be standard graded.
+The subring $S$ may not be standard graded.
 In fact, $S$ is graded if we set $d_i=\deg y_i$, and the ideals $(f_1,\ldots,f_h,f)$ and $Q$ will be homogeneous with respect to this grading.
-We consider another flat extension $T=k[z_1,\ldots,z_B]$ of $S$; $S \to T$ with $y_i \to z_i^{d_i}$.
+We consider another flat extension $T=K[z_1,\ldots,z_B]$ of $S$; $S \to T$ with $y_i \to z_i^{d_i}$.
 We assume $S$ is standard graded, then $S \to T$ is a graded homomorphism.
 Thus an element is homogeneous in $S$ if and only if its image in $R$ is homogeneous, if and only if its image in $T$ is homogeneous, and the two images have the same degree.
-Therefore, $QT$ is a homogeneous ideal in $S$; if $P=QR$ is generated by a graded vector space with dimension vector $\delta$, then so is $QT$ in $T$.
+Therefore, $QT$ is a homogeneous ideal in $T$; if $P=QR$ is generated by a graded vector space with dimension vector $\delta$, then so is $QT$ in $T$.
 Let

 be a graded minimal $S$-free resolution of $S/Q$.
-Then $F_\bullet \otimes_S R$ is a graded $R$-free resolution of $R/P$ which is minimal; $F_\bullet \otimes_S T$ is a graded $T$-free resolution of $T/QT$ which is minimal.
+Then $F_\bullet \otimes_S R$ is a graded $R$-free resolution of $R/P$, which is minimal; $F_\bullet \otimes_S T$ is a graded $T$-free resolution of $T/QT$ which is minimal.
 The entries of $F_\bullet \otimes_S R$ and $F_\bullet \otimes_S T$ have the same degrees.
 In particular, this tells us that $\reg(R/P)=\reg(T/QT)$ and $\pd(R/P)=\pd(T/QT)$.
 Note that we have a third short exact sequence

 Here we are abusing the notation; we use the fact that $f_i,f \in S$ and denote their images in $T$ under the ring homomorphism $S \to T$ still by $f_i,f$.
-This leads to an upper bound or $\reg(R/P)$ and $\pd(R/P)$.
-We need a lemma of Caviglia and Sbarra: \begin{lemma} Let $I$ be a homogeneous $K[x_1,\ldots,x_n]$-ideal generated in degree less than or equal to $d$.
+This leads to an upper bound of $\reg(R/P)$ and $\pd(R/P)$.
+We need a lemma by Caviglia and Sbarra: \begin{lemma} Let $I$ be a homogeneous $K[x_1,\ldots,x_n]$-ideal generated in degree less than or equal to $d$.
 Then

-\end{lemma} Note that if $h=1$ or $e=1$ this is a trivial case.
+\end{lemma} Note that if $h=1$ or $e=1$, this is a trivial case.
 So we may assume $h,e \geq 2$. \begin{theorem} Let $P$ be a prime in $R$ of height $h \geq 2$ with $\deg(R/P)=e \geq 2$.
 Then